 Our West System epoxy gives off only the slightest fume, which does not seem all too toxic.
-I mean, it does not feel like sniffing gasoline (we’ve all done that in one point of our lives, right), but rather like you open the fridge and it gives off the slightest scents of the various foods it has in it.
-Curiously enough, two component paint smells like nothing else.
-It is VERY intense.
-I suspect it has to do with the kind of “solvent” used in the paint.
-The paint needs to be touch dry fast (or something in the lines of that, eg. to dry faster) and thus it has some fast evaporating components in it.
+I mean, it does not feel like sniffing gasoline (we’ve all done that in one point of our lives, right).
+Curiously enough, two component polyurethane paint smells like nothing else.
+It has VERY intense organic solvent smell to it.

-So we got ourselves actual chemical filters for our breathing masks.
+We painted the boat with proper 3M full breathing masks and chemical filters.
 The filters cost about 15 EUR per pair.
 Our old filters were good for dust only.
 We did the painting indoors, this added to the need of the masks.

-We applied the first coat of paint with masks on and did not really feel like much.
+We applied the first coat of paint with masks on and did not smell anything.
 But then a guy from two floors above came telling that close the darn door, the whole house stinks, then we got a whiff of the paint and understood the great recreational potential in it.
-I mean, painting without the filters would have ended in a trip back to the fetus, and that is not in hallucinations, but by the number of braincells.
+I mean, painting without the filters would have ended in a serious “trip”.

 For mixing smaller portions (not whole cans of two part paint), we recommend, by experience, large syringes.
 50 ml syringes cost 0,50 EUR around here, sold at the local pharmaceutic.
 It is especially good if your syringe has a cover cap on it.
 Cut a hole on top.
 This means that you’ll have two nozzles for both components.
 First take whichever component with clean syringe end, then take the second with the cap on it.

 Use high quality paint rollers that do not leave hairs.
 These hairs are very annoying to pick out of the fast-drying paint.
 Open-cell foam rollers seem a good option.